shafy/fugu/README.md

 # Fugu 🐡

 Fugu is a simple, privacy-friendly, open source and self-hostable product analytics.
+Check out the [Fugu website](https://fugu.lol) to learn more and play with an interactive demo.

 <img src="https://fugu.lol/images/fugu_screenshot_main.jpg" width="650" alt="Fugu Screenshot">